bitfwdcommunity/Blockathon/README.md

 If there’s a waiting list for the event, make sure to explain how it works.

 ## Distribution and Spreading the Word
 The most important part is getting as many participants coming to your event!
-So distribtuo
+So distribtion and utiilsing the various social media nad messaging platforms will help you promote your event to the right audience.

 Email

 Telegram
+With Blockchain, Telegram is

 Twitter